pniewiejski/knowledge/history/guns-germs-and-steel.md

 In Africa Fertile Crescent's founder crops reached Egypt and then south to Ethiopia but they did not spread further south than that.
 African agriculture south from Sahara desert was started by the domestication of plant indigenous to the Sahel zone and tropical West Africa.
-A similar climate-barrie blocked the spread of domesticated animals.
+A similar climate-barrier blocked the spread of domesticated animals.
 Cattle, sheep, and goat reached reached South Africa some time between 1 and 200 A.D. - 8000 years after it was domesticated in the Fertile Crescent.

 For similar reasons spread of domesticated plants and animals in Americas was also very difficult if not impossible.
-Also it can be proofed that in America plants were domesticated independently.
+It can be proved that in America plants were domesticated independently.
 Genetic studies showed that Fertile Crescent crops derive from only a single domestication process.
 Their spread was so quick that it preempted any other domestication of related or the same species.
 In contract to that, in Americas it was found that some corps come from related species or